What’s Growing 2017

 Our small grains field trials enter their fourth year in 2017.
 We are working in conjunction with Cornell University and Cornell Cooperative Extension of Ulster County to evaluate small grain varieties.
 These include barley, rye, oats, and wheat.
 End-user testing with our partners at Wild Hive Grain Mill and Bread Alone Bakery over the winter provided important initial feedback for evaluating the quality of each variety for milling and baking.
 We hosted the Fifth Annual Hudson Valley Small Grains Day in June.

 Ecological Land Management

 Since the 2015 season we have working to identify potential synergies between the Farm Hub and its surrounding natural environment.
 This season we will be collaborating with partners to develop a comprehensive plan focused specifically on flood risk on the farm.
 To protect against erosion and loss of topsoil, flood-prone areas will be planted with cover crops like oats, clover, alfalfa, and phacelia during the 2016 season, or in some cases left fallow.
-In coming years we will be exploring a variety of approaches to managing riparian zones on the farm while monitoring costs and benefits of these and other natural systems land management solutions.
+In 2017 we launched native meadow trials in collaboration with the Hawthrone Valley Farmscape Ecology Program.
+In coming years we will continue to explore a variety of approaches to managing riparian zones on the farm while monitoring costs and benefits of these and other natural systems land management solutions.